 How to prevent Achilles tendonitis

 As I mentioned earlier, Achilles tendonitis/tendinopathy is an overuse injury.
-It’s therefor no surprise that the top 3 prevention tips all relate to training errors:
+It’s therefore no surprise that the top 3 prevention tips all relate to training errors:

 - Allow enough recovery time (at least 48 hours) after intense training sessions.